tporadowski/redis/Redis on Windows.md

-`BGSAVE` / `BGREWRITEAOF` spawn a `--QFork` child that `FILE_MAP_COPY`s the heap at the same VA. `persistence-available no` (and Sentinel / check tools) still use `VirtualAlloc` and the dummy `--QForkExit` path. jemalloc 5.3 uses 64 KB pages; each QFork file mapping is still 4 MB (64 slots).
+`BGSAVE` / `BGREWRITEAOF` spawn a `--QFork` child that `FILE_MAP_COPY`s the heap at the same VA. `persistence-available no` (and Sentinel / check tools) still use `VirtualAlloc` and the dummy `--QForkExit` path. jemalloc 5.3 uses 1 MB pages; each QFork file mapping is still 4 MB (4 slots).
 Watch the Event Log for `MSG_ERROR_1` inserts such as `QForkParentInit failed: … gle=…` and `CreateFileMapping/pagefile: …`.